 Logging is integral with automation.
 Consider adding output to a local log, centralizing output to the Automox activity log, or both.

-Worklets will return either the success or failure return stream in the activity log based on the outcome of the Worklet process.
-If the worklet successfully completes, all success returns will be listed in the activity log.
-If the Worklet process fails, you will see the error returns in the activity log instead.
+Worklets return either the success or failure return stream in the activity log based on the outcome of the Worklet process.
+If the worklet completes successfully, all success returns are listed in the activity log.
+If the worklet process fails, the error returns are listed in the activity log instead.

 Return information from a Worklet: